JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Parses a path/filename and returns the path portion.
 That is the text up to and including the last backslash (\) or colon (:).

 ```
-FUNCTION AfxGetPathName (BYREF wszPath AS WSTRING) AS CWSTR
+FUNCTION AfxGetPathName (BYREF wszPath AS WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |